Asylum seekers ‘shipped like cattle’ to make way for wedding, committee told

 The committee met on Wednesday for the fourth and final time to discuss direct provision for asylum seekers seeking international protection before it publishes a report on the topic in the autumn.

-The committeee visited two direct provision centres – Mosney in Co Louth and St Patrick’s outside Monaghan town – last week as part of its review.
+The committeee visited two direct provision centres – Mosney in Co Meath and St Patrick’s outside Monaghan town – last week as part of its review.

 Fine Gael Senator Martin Conway said bussing people in emergency accommodation for hours to facilitate a wedding was “an appalling way” to treat people.
 He claimed that it “was not an isolated incident”.